Gonzih/blog.gonzih.me/source/_posts/2013-12-14-hardware-cut-slash-copy-slash-paste-with-arduino-leonardo.markdown

 Since I switched to Programmed Dvorak layout default keybindings for different operations started to annoy me sometimes.
 I was thinking about hardware cut/copy/paste in apps even before that.
 But only with Dvorak I realized how useful it can be.
 I always wondered why there is no hardware support for that on various keyboard that out there.
 And then I saw (keyboard.io)[keyboard.io].
-Project about hackable ergonomic mechanical keyboards build on top of Teensy/Arduino Micro boards.
+Project is about hackable ergonomic mechanical keyboards build on top of Teensy/Arduino Micro boards.
 And I decided to play a little bit with that idea.
 Lets start with implementing hardware cut/copy/paste using Leonardo and then lets see how far we can push the idea.

 <!-- more -->